 Sri Krishanaprem (originally Professor Richard Nixon) was a member of the British Army who was posted to India in the Second World War.
 He was also a brilliant science tutor who later held a prestigious position in Lucknow university.
-However in India he became fascinated with Hindu culture and began to pursue studies of Hinduism.
-Sri Krishnaprem became so absorbed in Vaishanvism that his took a female Hindu Guru, Sri Yashoda Mai.
+However, in India, he became fascinated with Hindu culture and began to pursue studies of Hinduism.
+Sri Krishnaprem became so absorbed in Vaishnavism that he took a female Hindu Guru, Sri Yashoda Mai.
 Sri Yashoda Mai was an unusual Guru in that she had a prominent social life, mixing in fashionable social circles.
-However her fashionable exterior hid a spiritual inner life and intense devotion to Sri Krishna.
+However, her fashionable exterior hid a spiritual inner life and intense devotion to Sri Krishna.

-There was a time when the Britain and India were at loggerheads.
+There was a time when Britain and India were at loggerheads.
 Swami Vivekananda’s prophetic voice proclaimed.

 “The difficulties that arise between us and the English people are mostly due to ignorance; we do not know them, they do not know us.”
 (3)